-Muckie LLP Time Central 32 Gallowgate Newcastle upon Tyne NE1 4BF
+Muckle LLP Time Central 32 Gallowgate Newcastle upon Tyne NE1 4BF

-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2019
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2020

-The Trustees present their annual report together with the financial statements and auditor's reports of the charitable company for the 1st September 2018 to 31 August 2019.
-The annual report serves the purpose of both a Trustees' report, and a directors' report under company law.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2019 to 31 August 2020.
+The annual report serves the purposes of both a Trustees' report and a directors' report under company law.

-The academy operates for pupils aged 3 to 11 serving a catchment in Middlesbrough in the North East of England.
-It has a pupil capacity of 273 with a 26 FTE nursery and a roll of 236 and 27 FTE in the school census dated May 2019.
+The trust operates an academy for pupils aged 2 to 11 serving a catchment in Middlesbrough in the north east of England.
+It has a pupil capacity of 273 with a 26 FTE nursery and a roll of 247 and 22 FTE in the school census dated May 2020.